Common Garter Snake

-There is a much rarer snake found on Vancouver Island, the Sharp Tailed Snake.
-The Sharp tailed Snake has a sharp scale on the top of its tail.
+There is a much rarer snake on Vancouver Island, the Sharp Tailed Snake.
+The Sharp-tailed Snake has a sharp scale on the top of its tail.
 It is the smallest snake on Vancouver Island, averaging 30 cm in length but can reach lengths of 48 cm.
-It is reddish brown to grey.
-The sharp tailed snake lays its eggs in the summer and they hatch in the fall.
-The snake is most active during the rainy months but tends to stay under rocks and other ground cover.
+It is reddish-brown to grey.
+The sharp-tailed snake lays its eggs in the summer and they hatch in the fall.
+The snake is most active during the rainy months but tends to stay under rocks and other ground covers.